begolu2/rktik-thesis/02_conceptual.md

 (see [Movements])

-![Class diagram of important classes and relations in Rktik as described in [Terminology].
-Most attributes and operations have been omitted for simplicity.](img/terminology.png)
+See [Nucleus Models] for a diagram showing the relation of these concepts in Rktik.

 ### Frontpage